Non-linear vorticity upsurge in Burgers' flow: Numerical scheme for small viscosity

 where the stretching parameter $\sigma$ is used to control the grid spacings near both ends at given grid point $n$.
 Similar ideas are applied to the shear flow (\ref{shear}), formula,

-generates grids in one half of the domain so as to cluster more points near the centre $x=0.5$.
+generates grids in one half of the domain, so as to cluster more points near the centre $x=0.5$.
 (Either can be enhanced in self-adaptive schemes for calculations of complicated moving shear field.)
 The approximation error is proportional to $(\Delta t) \: (\Delta x)^2$.
-It is found that the time step $\Delta t$ has to be one or two order of magnitude {\it lower} than viscosity $\nu$ in order to maintain numerical stability over the phase of non-linear growth.
-In the initial and decay phases, larger time steps (one or two order higher than $\nu$) may be chosen to cut down numbers of iteration.
+It is found that the time step $\Delta t$ has to be one or two orders of magnitude lower than viscosity $\nu$ in order to maintain numerical stability over the phase of non-linear growth.
+In the initial and decay phases, larger time-steps (one or two orders higher than $\nu$) may be chosen to cut down numbers of iteration.
 It is a practical matter of trade-off between time $\Delta t$ and iterations.
 The majority of our calculations reach a prescribed convergence tolerance ($10^{-14}$) on a Euclidean norm of velocity $u$ in less than $10$ iterations at specified time step.
-A typical calculation, say from $t=0$ to $t=1$ for $\nu \sim O(10^{-6})$, requires $O(10^7)$ time steps to complete.
-The storage requirement is roughly $O(n^2)$ and hence is almost negligible in view of modern computer power.
-Our numerical scheme demonstrates that accurate solutions of Burgers' equation down to viscosity one billionth ($\nu=10^{-9}$) can be obtained on a {\ttfamily 64}-bit desktop machine with a quad-core microprocessor.
+A typical calculation, say from $t=0$ to $t=1$ for $\nu \sim O(10^{-6})$, requires $O(10^7)$ time-steps to complete.
+The storage requirement is roughly $O(n^2)$ and hence is almost negligible in view of modern computing power.
+Our numerical scheme demonstrates that accurate solutions of Burgers' equation, down to viscosity one billionth ($\nu=10^{-9}$), can be obtained on a {\ttfamily 64}-bit desktop machine with a quad-core microprocessor.